-Name 2022 Target (% of Salary) 2023 Target (% of Salary)
+Name (% of Salary) (% of Salary)

 Kevin J. O'Donnell 225% 225%

 Robert Qutub 150% 150%

 Ross A. Curtis 150% 150%

-David Marra 100% 150%
+David Marra 150% 150%

-Shannon L. Bender 90% 150%
+Shannon L. Bender 150% 150%

-lan D. Branagan 150% 150%

 These amounts were determined by the Governance and Human Capital Committee based on its annual analysis of the competitiveness of our executive compensation program, which is conducted with the assistance of Mercer.
 The Governance and Human Capital Committee believes these amounts reflect our competitive position in the industry and support our goal of having a significant portion of our named executive officer pay be at-risk.